-As health officials work to slow the spread of COVID-19, they’ve asked Americans to do one important thing – practice physical distancing.
-Please see healthinfo.ua.edu for tips on how to effectively engage in physical distancing.
-However, spending days or weeks at home with limited resources, stimulation and social contact can take a toll on mental health.
+As we return to in-person classes this fall, we can all continue to play our part to keep each other safe.
+Please see healthinfo.ua.edu for information on UA operations and requirements.
+Social distancing and isolation can present certain challenges, such as spending days or weeks at home with limited resources, stimulation and social contact.
+This can take a toll on mental health.
 Below you will find a summary of the potential impact of physical distancing on mental health and wellbeing, and tips for healthy coping.

-Experiencing and coping content compiled from The American Psychological Association.
+Coping content below compiled from The American Psychological Association.

 In a time of physical distancing, here are some things you may experience: